jayptl23/spacestagram-shopify/README.md

 - Used NASA's Astronomy Picture of the Day API to fetch images
 - Add ability to like images (animation included)
 - Created a loading state
-- Full responsive across desktop, tablet, and mobile devices
+- Fully responsive across desktop, tablet, and mobile devices